FACN1/easyNaz/README.md

 - [ ] raise issues about disability categories.
 - [ ] raise issues about businesses categories.
 - [ ] research share buttons.
-- [ ] make technical tasks of all of the user stories
+- [ ] make technical tasks of all of the user stories.